BigCat3997/one-press-ado/README.md

 Azure Services:
     - Azure Key Vault
-        - Infrastructure vault (contain all secrets involve infrastructure as k8s cred, docker cred, git cred,etc).
+        - Infrastructure vault (contains all secrets involving infrastructure such as k8s credentials, docker credentials, git credentials, etc).
-        - Project vaults (contain all secrets that involve a specific project by its environment, I prefer each vault for each env that you have).
+        - Project vaults (contain all secrets that involve a specific project by its environment; I prefer each vault for each environment that you have).

 ## License